 What is an operating system?

 The operating system (OS) is the first thing to load when you turn on your computer, smartphone or tablet.
-It runs constantly, organising and controlling the internals of your device so that it can run multiple apps smoothly and provide a pleasing user experience
+It runs constantly, organising and controlling the hardware and software of your device so that it can run multiple apps smoothly and provide a pleasing user experience.

 Modern operating systems are becoming increasingly smart thanks to artificial intelligence (AI) and machine learning.
 These technologies enable the operating system to tailor itself to best suit the user by learning the apps the user commonly uses, being location-aware and, with services like Cortana and Siri, possessing the ability to understand natural, verbal queries.

 Modern operating systems cover a large roster of devices, from desktop PCs and laptops to smartphones and tablets.
 Some OS platforms are separate, but share common links, such as Apple's macOS and iOS, whereas others, like Windows 10, adapt themselves to best suit the device on which they're installed.